timkay/verify-id-token/README.md

 It is possible that `crypto.subtle.importKey()` will import `X.509` certificates, and I wasn't able to figure out how.
 If so, then this library is not necessary.
 Feedback, please!

-X.509 certificates are encoded in the ASN.1 protocol, which is decoded by this library.
+X.509 certificates are encoded in the `ASN.1` protocol, which is decoded by this library.
 The public key is then directly extracted.

 An alternate strategy was suggested by Claude AI: simply identify the start of the public key by the sequence of bytes, and then extract that sequence from the `X.509` certificate.
 Such a shortcut is brittle and also does not extract the key's `valid` timestamps.

+A debug setting causes the `ASN.1` data to be dumped.